-The lessons you'll learn by pushing through from start to finish are ones you won't find anywhere else.
+Please believe me, the lessons you’ll learn by pushing through from start to finish are ones you won’t find anywhere else.

 There is absolutely something to be said about studying writing and improving your craft, as long as that studying time goes hand in hand with actual writing practice.

 Because most writers tend to be readers, books are often the first place we turn when we want to learn.
 Lucky for us, many writers have been generous with their time, sharing the ins-and-outs of the writing process.

 Here are my favorite books for writers: